 - Dedicated Plugins – Especially if you have built your site on WordPress, there are many great security plugins available that provide a whole range of protections.
 Popular options include WordFence or Bulletproof security.
 However, I definitely recommend researching the options out there and choosing the best option for your setup.

 Unfortunately, it’s not just selling and displaying your photos that put you at risk of falling victim to theft or cyberattack—storage is also a vulnerability.
 Almost all storage systems have drawbacks, so versing yourself in the potential downfalls will help you avoid falling victim to any of them.

 Cloud Storage Vulnerabilities

-Cloud storage is an incredibly convenient resource, but it holds the same weaknesses as anything else hosted online.
+Cloud storage is an incredibly convenient resource of digital media management for photographers, but it holds the same weaknesses as anything else hosted online.
 These include:

 - Little protection against brute force attacks.

 - Easy password interception from poor remote security practices.

 - Security holes that are yet to be identified and patched.